SubbarajuDMS/storagebox/wp-content/plugins/elementskit-lite/readme.txt

 == Layoutkit library ==

-With Elementskit we have Layout library features where over 7+ ready-made home available and 300+ ready-made section available.
+With ElementsKit we have Layout library features where over 7+ ready-made home available and 300+ ready-made section available.
 Just click the layout icon and insert it into your site, it's so easy to use without any hassle like import JSON.
 You will get a complete native feel when you use this.

 == 250+ Ready blocks ==
 Elements Kit All in one elementor addon comes with 250+ readymade blocks.
 Make any website on the fly with readymade blocks from the Exclusive layout kit library.
 You don't need to create from scratch just input the design from layout kit library and modify according to your need that’s it.
 Your site now ready to launch.